coopergau/us-energy-data-pipeline/README.md

 # US Energy and Carbon Emissions Data Pipeline

-## Notice
-This project is near completion.
-It will be finished upon the addition of the Power BI visuals for the energy consumption, generation, and capacity models, as well as descriptions for them and the other visuals below.

 ## Overview
 ELT pipeline processing US energy and carbon emissions data from the U.S. Energy Information Administration (EIA) using Python, Snowflake, dbt, and Power BI.
 The data includes: